hamidgasmi/training.computerscience.cloud.aws/README.md

 		- Its data is replicated asynchronously from its table => latency
 		- It doesnt' support Strong consistent read
 		- It has its own setting: RCU/WCU; Auto-scalling WC and RC
-		- It has its own RCU and WCU values
-- Use cases:
-	- We have a different type of access pattern not supported by table's PS or PS and SK

 </details>